FC Bayern Munich

 By Martin Wahl

-The crest of Bayern Munich was originally consisting of the initials FCB.M. until a new crest was designed that has been modified many times.
+The crest of Bayern Munich originally consist of the initials FCB.M. until a new crest was designed that has been modified many times.
 The current logo is somewhat featureless, but the colors used in the middle of the crest have a certain meaning being the colors of Bavaria's flag (Bavaria is the state in German where Munich is located).